Salah Jadid: Soviet Union

 In the sphere of foreign policy, the neo-Ba'athist regime established close ties with the Soviet Union and its allies.
-Jadid's ideological orientation was toward socialist states and under Soviet protection.
-At first, the Soviet Union was in no hurry to accept Syria as its new ally, cautiously eyeing the new regime, But Jadid, fearing to be left without any allies at all and generally sympathizing with the USSR, decided to achieve Soviet friendship through pro-Soviet statements and policies extremely close to communism, and actively hoped for the protection of Syria by the Soviets in future.
+Jadid's ideological orientation was toward socialist states and the Soviet sphere.
+The USSR however was in no hurry to accept Syria as a new ally, cautiously eyeing the new regime.
+Jadid, fearing to be left isolated without any allies and generally sympathizing with the USSR, embarked on a PR campaign to achieve Soviet friendship through pro-Soviet statements and policies extremely close to communism, and actively hoped for the protection of Syria by the Soviets in future.
 As a result, he achieved his goals: the USSR agreed to accept Syria as its new ally.
 Soon, Syria began receiving large amounts of weaponry and aid from the Soviets.
 Jadid's Marxist-Leninist regime quickly established strong ties with the Syrian communists as well as the CPSU.
-But at the same time, the Syrian delegation to the United Nations was in constant conflict with the Soviets: it was perhaps the most outspoken of the Arab delegations in opposing the Soviet-American compromise agreement embodied in Security Council Resolution 242 of November 22, 1967, which was to provide a framework for the Arab-Israeli negotiations.
-However, the USSR repeatedly tried to dissuade Syria from going to war with Israel, which Jadid did not like very much.
+But at the same time, the Syrian delegation to the UN often came into conflict with the Soviet agenda and was perhaps the most outspoken of the Arab delegations in their opposition to the Soviet-American compromise agreement embodied in Security Council Resolution 242 of 22 November 1967, which was to provide a framework for the Arab-Israeli negotiations.
+In addition, Jadid resented the USSR efforts to dissuade him from going to war with Israel.

 Eastern bloc and others

-The new regime was extreme left in any direction, including international relations.
+The new regime was extreme left in many respects, including international relations.
 Since Syria under Jadid had established strong ties with the USSR, it was quickly able to establish similar ties with its allies and other socialist states.
-Jadid's regime became very close to the Eastern bloc and others countries, such as Cuba, Yugoslavia, Sudan, Libya, East Germany, Bulgaria, etc., which were against the Western world.
+Jadid's regime became very close to the Eastern bloc and other countries, such as Cuba, Yugoslavia, Sudan, Libya, East Germany, Bulgaria, etc., which were against the Western world.